curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

 allocation, no pointers, no compilation step to think about.
 That is the whole trade, and everything below follows from it.

-Two words worth pinning down now, because the rest of this page leans on them:
+Two words worth pinning down now, because the rest of this post leans on them:

 - **Interpreted** — your code is executed statement by statement by another program (the interpreter), rather than translated ahead of time into machine